bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/career/web-interview.md

 By including this directive in a JavaScript file or function, we will direct the JavaScript engine to execute in strict mode which disables a bunch of behaviors that are usually undesirable in larger JavaScript projects.
 Among other things, strict mode changes the following behaviors:

 - Variables can only be introduced when they are preceded with "var"
+-

--   Attempting to write to read-only properties generates a noisy error
+- Attempting to write to read-only properties generates
+-

--   You have to call constructors with the "new" keyword
+- You have to call constructors with
+-
 -   "this" is not implicitly bound to the global object

 -   Very limited use of eval() allowed